aniknohan/windows-file-system-forensics-ftk-imager-lab/README.md

 Overall, this project strengthened my ability to examine Windows storage media, identify deleted-file artifacts, interpret file-system structures, validate evidence, and document forensic findings in a structured and repeatable manner.

 ---

+## Disclaimer

+This project was performed entirely within a **controlled laboratory environment** for educational and cybersecurity portfolio purposes.

+All files, disks, evidence, and deletion activity were intentionally created for forensic analysis.
+No real-world systems or third-party data were involved.

+---
 ## Author

 **Anik Nohan**